cosmos/cosmos-sdk/docs/architecture/adr-034-change-pubkey.md

 Once, approved, the handler for this message type, which takes in the AccountKeeper, will update the in-state pubkey for the account and replace it with the pubkey from the Msg.

 Because an account can no longer be pruned from state once its pubkey has changed, we can charge an additional gas fee for this operation to compensate for this this externality (this bound gas amount is configured as parameter `PubKeyChangeCost`).
-The bonus gas is charged inside handler, using the `ConsumeGas` function.
+The bonus gas is charged inside the handler, using the `ConsumeGas` function.

 ```go
 	amount := ak.GetParams(ctx).PubKeyChangeCost